CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 Leena
 ```

-In the output, row "*Leena*" still occurs twice as the two identical
+In the output, row *Leena* still occurs twice as the two identical
-names were not in the successive rows.
+names were not in successive rows.
 The situation can be fixed by
-sorting the rows before `uniq` is applied, for example:
+sorting the rows before `uniq` is applied.
+For example,

 ```bash
 sort names | uniq